-- undertook a review of Remuneration Policy effectiveness with regards to the outcomes of the PY19 Pay Review; - reviewed the Remuneration Policy of the Bank and confirmed the ongoing compliance of the Policy with the APRA standard CPS 510 and the BEAR: - reviewed progress of the implementation of the Sedgwick recommendations and changes to the Retail Banking Incentive Framework (RBIF); - reviewed and adopted the updated Committee Terms of Reference (ToR); - received reporting on gender pay positioning; - received updates on the progress of external regulatory developments (e.g. CPS 511); - received reporting on PY20 year-end performance management outcomes; and - received reporting on the PY20 Annual Pay Review preparation and project plan.
+- undertook a review of Remuneration Policy effectiveness with regards to the outcomes of the PY20 Pay Review; - reviewed and approved updated Remuneration Policy of the Bank and confirmed compliance of the Policy with APRA standard CPS 510 and the BEAR; - reviewed the results of the Sedgwick Report Post-Implementation Review and endorsed HBUA's proposed actions to address findings; - noted the changes to the Group MRTs variable remuneration deferral changes as set down by the PRA and endorsed the local changes to deferral schedules; - reviewed and adopted the updated Committee Terms of Reference; - received updates on the progress of external regulatory developments (e.g. CPS 511), including endorsement of the HBAU selfassessment and implementation plan; - received reporting on PY21 year-end performance management outcomes; - received reporting on entity risk performance and outcomes to contextualise the PY21 Annual Pay Review; and - received reporting on the PY21 Annual Pay Review preparation and project plan.